FireFather/sf-kernel/README.md

 ✅ Compiles cleanly at strict warning levels
 ✅ Functional engine core
 ✅ Major size reduction vs Stockfish

 ✅ Warning-clean under strict analysis modes
 🚧 Ongoing: cleanup and subsystem documentation

 ## 🧩 Based On
 This project is based on:
 Stockfish https://github.com/official-stockfish/Stockfish

+## ⚙️To Build
+- Visual Studio -> use the included project files: sf-kernel.sln or sf-kernel.vcxproj
+- Msts2 mingx64 -> use the included shell scripts: make_avx2.sh, make_bmi2.sh or make_all.sh

 ## 📜 License
 - sf-kernel is derived from Stockfish and is released under the GNU General Public License v3.